Sighcyy/Game_Console/Journal.md

 # July 1st, 2025
 Today was a bad day for me.
-Firstly, I wanted to look into the nuances of how the display would function and how the power supply and audio.
+Firstly, I wanted to look into the nuances of how the display would function and how the power supply and audio would work.
 I looked into these mainly because I wanted to make sure that I was performing all the new things as I wanted them to work.
-I found that I would need to make sure that I was getting a constant supply of power from the battery pack, so I needed a buck converter.
+I found that I needed to ensure a constant power supply from the battery pack, so I required a buck converter.
 From this, I learned that this project was a little harder than I thought.
-This process of just learning and finding the footprints and saving them, was what took so long.
+This process of just learning and finding the footprints, and saving them was what took so long.
 Additionally, I realized I may not have enough digital pins in order to get this project done because the LED would be taking 26 pins.
 That was the biggest time waster; however, I found that not all pins were being used.
 So I found a table telling me which ones I can still use.
 Not much was done for the CAD or the PCB, so I included some pictures of my research and some websites I was using to prepare for the building.

 ![Screenshot 2025-07-06 221041](https://github.com/user-attachments/assets/7818d9b6-9c82-4a7e-be69-02a29f32cb5f)
 ![Screenshot 2025-07-06 221140](https://github.com/user-attachments/assets/e5ac784a-4566-436a-b0b0-a9f4307f28ca)